-The Division of Neuropsychology and Behavioral Health is an integral part of the interdisciplinary Department of Rehabilitation Medicine in the Emory University Medical School.
-Housed in the Center for Rehabilitation Medicine on the Emory Medical School campus, the Division provides neuropsychological services to a 56-bed inpatient adult rehabilitation hospital with dedicated stroke, brain injury, spinal cord, orthopedic, day hospital, and outpatient programs.
-Consults are also received from various departments within the Medical School including Rehabilitation Medicine, Neurology, the Emory Epilepsy Center, Psychiatry, Neurosurgery, and Cardiac Surgery.
+The Division of Rehabilitation Neuropsychology is an integral part of the interdisciplinary Department of Rehabilitation Medicine in the Emory University Medical School.
+Based largely in the Emory Rehabilitation Hospital (ERH), it is part of Emory Healthcare, which is the largest most-comprehensive health system in Georgia with more than seven hospitals and 1,800 hospital beds.
+As an academically based medical treatment center and a division of the world-renowned Emory University School of Medicine, we have access to state-of-the-art technologies and the collaborative resources of a full range of specialty and sub-specialty physicians.
+As the ERH is located on campus of Emory University, the resident has access to exciting opportunities at both Emory University Hospital and Emory University.
+It includes a 56-bed adult inpatient facility that offers comprehensive inpatient services for Adults with Stroke, Brain Injury, Neurological Disorders, Spinal Cord Injury, Amputation, and other orthopedic conditions.
+Additionally, ERH offers comprehensive outpatient rehabilitation services for individuals following inpatient rehabilitation.
+Consults are received from various departments within the Medical School including Rehabilitation Medicine, Neurology, the Emory Epilepsy Center, Psychiatry and Behavioral Sciences, Neurosurgery, and Cardiac Surgery.
 Services include neuropsychological assessment, cognitive rehabilitation, individual psychotherapy, behavioral health interventions, and amobarbital testing and cortical mapping in seizure surgery candidates.
 Faculty provide consultation to interdisciplinary teams on cognitive and behavioral disorders and play a vital role in developing rehabilitation programs for persons recovering from stroke, traumatic brain injury, tumor surgery, and other conditions affecting the central nervous system.
-Neuropsychology faculty also maintain an active research program and serve as project directors or consultants on a number of federal grants.
+Rehabilitation neuropsychology faculty also maintain an active research program and serve as project directors or consultants on a number of federal grants.

-Adult Neuropsychology Fellowship.
-THIS POSITION IS NOT AVAILABLE FOR 2013-2014.
-The postdoctoral fellowship in adult neuropsychology meets International Neuropsychological Society/American Psychological Association Division 40 training guidelines.
+Adult Neuropsychology.
+The postdoctoral residency in adult neuropsychology meets International Neuropsychological Society/American Psychological Association Division 40 training guidelines.
 The program has been approved for affiliation by APPCN.
-Neuropsychology fellows only participate in the Emory University School of Medicine Postdoctoral Fellowship Program in Professional Psychology during the second year of their fellowship.
+Neuropsychology residents only participate in the Emory University School of Medicine Postdoctoral Residency Program in Health Service Psychology during the second year of their residency.

-In addition to receiving individual supervision, fellows participate in a variety of conferences and seminars including Rehabilitation Medicine, Neurology, and Psychiatry Grand Rounds, as well as Neuropsychology Case Seminar, Epilepsy Case Conference, and Neuropathology Rounds.
-Fellows are involved in research and are expected to develop a research idea by the end of the first year and to conduct a study during the second year.
-Fellows are provided with supervised grant writing experience.
+In addition to receiving individual supervision, residents participate in a variety of conferences and seminars including Rehabilitation Medicine, Neurology, and Psychiatry Grand Rounds, as well as Neuropsychology Case Seminar, Epilepsy Case Conference, and Neuropathology Rounds.
+Residents are involved in research and are expected to develop a research idea by the end of the first year and to conduct a study during the second year.
+Residents are provided with supervised grant writing experience.